riichard/boolean-parser-js/README.md

 `a AND b OR  c`               | `[[a, b], [c]]`
 `a AND (b OR c)`              | `[[a, b], [a, c]]`
 `a AND (b OR c) AND (d OR e)` | `[[a, b, d], [a, b, e], [a, c, d], [a, c, e]]`

+Whereas `a`, `b` and `c` represent words, forming a complex query pattern.

+This function works recursively trough all brackets and generates an array of all possible combinations of a matching query.

 #### Long term example